 Our intensive model of support has resulted in significant improvements in the personal wellbeing of FLIC clients and their ability to manage their lives better.
 Levels of substance use for many clients have been greatly reduced, clients are reporting better mental health and offending has more than halved.

-Many challenges remain, but we're continually inspired by what our clients are able to achieve when provided with services that treat them as individuals and are responsive to their needs.
+Many challenges remain, but we're continually inspired by what our clients achieve when provided with services that treat them as individuals and are responsive to their needs.

 FLIC has limited availability for new referrals, but if you would like to discuss a referral, please contact the team by emailing [email protected]